Skincare for Gen Z: Build a Routine That Actually Works

 Step 3: Hydration Strategies for Young Skin

-Contrary to outdated advice that young, oily skin should avoid moisturizers, proper hydration is essential for all skin types, especially for a generation facing increased screen exposure and environmental stressors.
+Contrary to outdated advice, proper hydration is essential for all skin types, especially for a generation facing increased screen exposure and environmental stressors.
 Look for lightweight formulations containing Hyaluronic acid, Ceramides, Glycerin, and Squalane.

 Gen Z Specific Considerations